Mizab1/Raycast-Lib/README.md

 ```
 `nameOfFile` Name of the file that will be generated.

-`blockToIgnore` Block name ignore, if the current block is not the specified block then the raycast will stop.
+`blockToIgnore` Block name ignore, if the current block is not the specified block then the raycast will stop, can be null.

-`entityToHit` Name of the Entity to look for, it accept Selectors with distance attribute.
+`entityToHit` Name of the Entity to look for, it accept Selectors with distance attribute, can be null.

 `runOnEveryStep` MCFunction to run on every step.